-A reader sent me the awesome foliage covered cottage shown below.
-I traced it to a Facebook called 1,000,000 Pictures where people love this fairy-tale English cottage.
-They also comment that it would bring bugs, or is a fire hazard, which I did not think of.
+A reader sent me the awesome foliage covered English cottage shown below.
+I traced it to a Facebook called 1,000,000 Pictures where people love fairy-tale English cottages.
+They also comment that the foilage would bring bugs, or is a fire hazard, which did not occur to me.
 All I thought was that it was beautiful.
 Someone lovingly trimmed the foliage above the windows.

 This English cottage is in Yorkshire via dyingofcute tumblr and it is indeed dying of cuteness.